ome/ome-files-cpp/docs/sphinx/conversion.rst

     bool VariantPixelBuffer::operator ==
         (const VariantPixelBuffer& rhs) const
     {
-      return boost::apply_visitor(PBCompareVisitor(),
+      return ome::compat::visit(PBCompareVisitor(),
                                 buffer, rhs.buffer);
     }

-As before, this is implemented in terms of a :cpp:class:`boost::static_visitor`, but note that this time it is specialized for ``bool``, meaning that the return type of :cpp:func:`apply_visitor` will also be ``bool``, and the operator methods must also return this type.
+As before, this is implemented in terms of a visitor, but this time the operator methods return ``bool`` meaning that the return type of :cpp:func:`visitor` will also be ``bool``.

 .. code-block:: cpp

-    struct PBCompareVisitor : public boost::static_visitor<bool> {
+    struct PBCompareVisitor {
       template <typename T, typename U>
       bool operator() (const T& /* lhs */, const U& /* rhs */) const {